About

 - Polarizable force field: Induced dipoles with Thole damping correction

-- Interface with other codes (semiempirical): DFTB, MOPAC
+- Interface with other codes (semiempirical): DFTB, MOPAC, XTB

 - Multiscale methods: ONIOM, QM/MM